jsummers1221/AlternativeVotingSystemsThesis/README.md

 * You can assign a 2nd choice and not assign a 3rd by choosing the blank option in the drop-down.
 * You can enter no choices at all and skip this part by clicking "Calculate Results."
+* However, not using choices means you will not use the functionality of Ranked Voting.

 ## Viewing the Results
 ![](/images/results.png?raw=true) <br>